 - An annual disclosure to students describing copyright law and campus policies related to violating copyright law.

-For further information on exactly what peer-to-peer transactions are, how they work and why they can cause illegal content to be transferred, please download and read this brief article: 7 Things You Should Know About P2P (PDF).
+For further information on exactly what P2P transactions are, how they work and why they can cause illegal content to be transferred, please download and read this brief article: 7 Things You Should Know About P2P.

 The requirement to “offer alternatives to illegal downloading” specifies that each campus must review the legal alternatives and announce the results of that review to its students and faculty via the Web or other means.
 The Department of Education recognizes that individual institutions, associations and commercial entities will develop and maintain up-to-date lists of legal alternatives to illegal downloading.
-The Department of Education has stated that these external lists may be utilized as reference for compliance with this provision.
+The Department of Education has stated that these external lists may be used as reference for compliance with this provision.
 NC State University will reference the information contained within the EDUCAUSE HEOA Homepage as the Legal Sources of Online Content.

 Related Information and Resources